 John Legend, Carrie Underwood, Metallica set to play Grammys

-In this Feb.
-8, 2013, file photo, John Legend performs onstage at the Los Angeles Convention Center in Los Angeles.
-Legend, Carrie Underwood, Keith Urban and Metallica are set to perform at the Grammy Awards on Feb.
-12, 2017.
+John Legend, Carrie Underwood, Keith Urban and Metallica are set to perform at the Grammy Awards in Los Angeles next month.
+Underwood and Urban are both up for Grammys this year.

 Comments